dpc5090/GettingDataCourseProject/Codebook.md

 Codebook for tidydata.txt
 =========================
 * Subject(numeric)
+	*  1:30
-	*  1:30 Subject ID
+		* Subject ID
 * Activity(character)
+	* " WALKING","WALKING_UPSTAIRS","WALKING_DOWNsTAIRS","SITTING",sTANDING","LAYING"
-	*" WALKING","WALKING_UPSTAIRS","WALKING_DOWNsTAIRS","SITTING",sTANDING","LAYING"  Shows the activty the subject was doing at the time of measuerment
+		*  Shows the activty the subject was doing at the time of measuerment
-* All others are averages of the feature with respect to Subject and Activity.
+* All others are averages of the feature with respect to Subject and Activity.(numeric)
 	* Features are described below.